What To Do If Santander Have Refused Your Mortgage

 2 of 3

-3 of 3 Send!
+3 of 3

 FAQs

 Yes.
-Santander considers mortgage applications from customers with a deposit gifted from immediate family members and even friends, under the right circumstances.
+Santander considers mortgage applications from customers with a deposit gifted from immediate family members and friends under the right circumstances.
 What they won’t accept, however, is a deposit gifted from someone who will be living at the property but won’t be named on the mortgage – there are a number of lenders who do accept this, though.

 Santander doesn’t offer mortgages to anyone with a criminal record unless the conviction is for a minor traffic offence or is spent under the Rehabilitation of Offenders Act 1974.
 There are, however, lenders who are more flexible than this.

-A specialist bad credit mortgage lender is often called for if you have a very recent or unsatisfied CCJ.
+A specialist bad credit mortgage lender is often called for if you have a recent or unsatisfied CCJ.
 See our dedicated article on getting a mortgage with a CCJ for more information.

 If your application has made it through the valuation stage without a hitch, Santander have approved your mortgage and the next step is a formal offer from them.